Kylie Moore-Gilbert: Personal life

 Gilbert married Ruslan Hodorov, an Israeli national of Russian heritage, in a Jewish ceremony in 2017.
-In April 2021, she announced that she was divorcing him after she found out that he was having an affair with Kylie Baxter, who was her colleague and PhD supervisor, while also acting as an intermediary between University of Melbourne and Ruslan during Gilbert's imprisonment.
+In April 2021, she announced that she was divorcing him after she found out that he had been having an affair with Kylie Baxter, her colleague and PhD supervisor, and also an intermediary between University of Melbourne and her family during Moore-Gilbert's imprisonment.